profvjreddi/homepage/content/blog/phd-admissions-reality.md

 > **Essential Reading:** For comprehensive details on what faculty actually write in recommendation letters, including specific examples of strong vs. weak language and how to position yourself for strong advocacy, read [What Your Research Mentor Actually Writes About: A Guide to PhD Recommendation Letters](recommendation-letters.md).

-**Bottom line:** Your letters are your most important application component.
+Your letters are your most important application component.
 Work closely with research mentors and give them genuine evidence of your research potential to write about.

 ---

 ## Coming From Less Visible Institutions

-Let's address something uncomfortable but real: institutional prestige does affect how applications are evaluated.
+I need to address something uncomfortable but real: institutional prestige does affect how applications are evaluated.

 **The reality:** Students from top-tier schools benefit from an assumption of quality.
 Committees give them more benefit of the doubt and a lower bar for proving ability.
 Students from less-known schools must actively demonstrate their quality, face a higher bar for proving ability, and start with less assumed credibility.